LSSTDESC/Smokescreen/docs/source/installation.rst

 Testing the installation
 ------------------------

-You can test the installation by running the tests:
+You can test the developer installation by running the unit tests from the Smokescreen directory:

 .. code-block:: bash